Understanding the Competitive Tool Landscape

 Ahrefs

 The platform is engineered for uncovering strategic gaps.
 Tools like Site Explorer let you dissect any competitor's website, revealing their top pages, linking domains, and organic keywords.
 The Content Gap feature is particularly effective, allowing you to compare your domain against multiple rivals to find valuable keywords they rank for but you do not.
+Ahrefs also explains its own data model and crawler scale in its site explorer overview, which helps clarify why it remains so strong for backlink-led competitor analysis.

 How Ahrefs Helps Track Competitor SEO